khanh101/crypt-dir/README.md

 # CRYPT_DIR

-- Encrypt all your files in a directory and write into another directory
+- Encrypt all your files in a directory and write into another directory if needed
 - Clean the encrypted directory if files or directories have been deleted
+- Decrypt all your files in a directory and write into another directory if needed

 # INSTALLATION